HakobyanAni/Mobile-Development/README.md

-# MVVM pattern
+# Model - View - View Model pattern (MVVM)

 <b>The Model View ViewModel (MVVM)</b> is an architectural pattern used in software engineering that originated from Microsoft which is specialized in the Presentation Model design pattern.
 It is based on the Model-View-Controller pattern (MVC), and is targeted at modern UI development platforms (WPF and Silverlight) in which there is a UX developer who has different requirements than a more "traditional" developer.
 MVVM is a way of creating client applications that leverages core features of the WPF platform, allows for simple unit testing of application functionality, and helps developers and designers work together with less technical difficulties.

 The <i>Model-View-ViewModel (MVVM)</i> pattern helps to cleanly separate the business and presentation logic of an application from its user interface (UI).
 Maintaining a clean separation between application logic and the UI helps to address numerous development issues and can make an application easier to test, maintain, and evolve.
 It can also greatly improve code re-use opportunities and allows developers and UI designers to more easily collaborate when developing their respective parts of an app.
 In addition to understanding the responsibilities of each component, it's also important to understand how they interact with each other.
 At a high level, the view "knows about" the view model, and the view model "knows about" the model, but the model is unaware of the view model, and the view model is unaware of the view.
 Therefore, the view model isolates the view from the model, and allows the model to evolve independently of the view.

-<b>VIEW</b> - A View is defined in XAML and should not have any logic in the code-behind.
-It binds to the view-model by only using data binding.
+<b>VIEW</b> - The view is responsible for defining the structure, layout, and appearance of what the user sees on screen.
+Ideally, each view is defined in XAML, with a limited code-behind that does not contain business logic.
+However, in some cases, the code-behind might contain UI logic that implements visual behavior that is difficult to express in XAML, such as animations.

 <b>MODEL</b> - A Model is responsible for exposing data in a way that is easily consumable by WPF.
 It must implement INotifyPropertyChanged and/or INotifyCollectionChanged as appropriate.